Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 76.8 µs ± 1.68 µs per loop (mean ± std. dev. of 7 runs, 10000 loops each)
 ```

 Our implementation is not bad, huh?
-Only about 4~5 μs slower than the baseline due to the dynamic construction of our computational graph in runtime.
+Only about 4~5 μs slower than the baseline due to the dynamic construction of our computational graph in runtime and for this expression it is the fastest!
+It is about 5x faster than other packages in either Julia or Python/C++.

 So, as you see, writing an AD package can be super sweet in Julia with multiple dispatch.
 You can actually write your own AD with a reasonable performance in Julia like a pro!